 This ETS is only available if you are working through a Danish ‘service provider’, such as an umbrella company, or your own Danish limited company.
 This is because it is primarily a solution for employed workers.
 Self-employed freelancers and those with a UK limited company cannot use the ETS on their own, and they will pay full tax rates.

 What are the tax residency rules in Denmark?

-Like many countries, you will become a tax resident in Denmark when you have stayed for more than six consecutive months (including any short holidays outside of Denmark).
+Like many countries, you will become a tax resident in Denmark when you have stayed for more than six consecutive months.
+This includes any short holidays outside of Denmark.
 As a tax resident, you will be taxed on global income, while non-residents only pay tax on Danish-sourced income.